+\method{} conjecturally falls into the framework presented in \citep{data-distributional-properties}, which shows that the distributional properties of the training data affect the in-context capabilities of transformer models.
+In particular, it indicates the importance of "burstiness", i.e., a flatter frequency distribution with a relatively higher mass on the rare, long-tail tokens appearing in a sequence.
+In Table \ref{tab:burstiness}, we show that \method{} increases the burstiness of the training data (measured in terms of Zipf's coefficient of token frequency) in comparison to the Example Packing.

-\section{Related work}
+\section{Related Work}

 There is an increasing number of works aiming to study the role of data in LLM training in detail.
-For instance, \citep{levine2022icl} developed a theory and demonstrated empirically that incorporating non-adjacent but semantically related sentences in training examples leads to better sentence embeddings and improves open-domain question-answering performance.
-Another work \citep{gu-etal-2023-pre} introduced a pretraining framework grounded on the idea that text documents often include intrinsic tasks.
+For instance, \citep{levine2022icl} developed a theory and demonstrated empirically that incorporating non-adjacent but semantically related sentences in training samples leads to better sentence embeddings and improves open-domain question-answering performance.
+Another study by \citep{gu-etal-2023-pre} introduced a pretraining framework grounded on the idea that text documents often include intrinsic tasks.
 They showed that this approach substantially boosts in-context learning.
 Additionally, there is existing work on training long-context language models using repository-level code data, such as \citep{wu2022memorizing}.
-Work \citep{data-distributional-properties} identifies the training data's distributional properties that affect transformer models' in-context capabilities.
-Similarly, \cite{han2023understanding} constructs small-scale data using an iterative gradient approach and shows that such data improve in-context performance.
+Work of \citep{data-distributional-properties} identifies the training data's distributional properties that affect transformer models' in-context capabilities.
+Similarly, \citep{han2023understanding} constructs small-scale data using an iterative gradient approach and shows that such data improve in-context performance.

 Our methodology diverges from these works in several key ways.
-Firstly, we focus on the document-level context during the training phase and long context performance, as opposed to sentence-level \citep{levine2022icl} or paragraph-level \citep{gu-etal-2023-pre} granularity.
-We demonstrate the efficacy of our approach in large-scale language modeling, specifically with OpenLLaMA $3$B, $7$B, and CodeLlama $13$B. Secondly, we construct a tree structure of related documents through BM25/Contriever-MSMARCO retrieval and linearize this structure to form long-context examples.
-This allows for greater control over example coherence compared to relying solely on natural data structures like repository-level code.
-The gradient-based method presented in \cite{han2023understanding} can be broadly associated with retrieval used in our work; however, it differs in scale and granularity.
+First, while prior studies have focused on sentence-level \citep{levine2022icl} or paragraph-level \citep{gu-etal-2023-pre} granularity, we emphasize document-level context during training, specifically targeting long-context performance.
+We validate our approach in large-scale language modeling, using models such as OpenLLaMA $3$B, $7$B, and CodeLlama $13$B. Second, we construct a tree structure of related documents using BM25/Contriever-MSMARCO retrieval, which we then linearize to form long-context samples.
+This approach allows for greater control over the coherence of samples, compared to relying solely on natural data structures like repository-level code.
+While the gradient-based method in \citep{han2023understanding} shares similarities with our retrieval-based approach, our method scales to larger datasets and operates at a different granularity.